Nanette Carter's Statement

 On one picture plane different textural surfaces, forms and colors might reside in harmony or in discord.
 I employ painting, printing, drawing and collage.
 My substrate has been frosted Mylar for over 25 years, hoping to achieve the maximum luminosity, density and transparency.
 The catalysts, for over four decades, have been the drama of nature in tandem with the drama of human nature.

 In the series "Bouquet for Loving", 2009 -2012, I created a mysterious form of plant life, while honoring my mentor, the artist Alvin Loving.
 Al was a unique person, brilliant artist and a generous man.
 The title, "Bouquet for Loving" is referring to a benevolent offering that is timely during this era when civility is on the wane.
 In 2012 the series of invented scapes titled, "In the Garden: The Animist", vegetation extends past the garden walls.
-Animism is the belief that all natural phenomena possess an individual spirit and sole.
-This spirit and sole is what I want to convey with these animated works.
+Animism is the belief that all natural phenomena possess an individual spirit and soul.
+This spirit and soul is what I want to convey with these animated works.